Lexicon

 ORIGINAL

 The thermodynamic basis for model value: structure that cannot be cheaply reproduced because the search that produced it consumed energy now dissipated as heat.
-A trained model's weights represent the output of an irreversible computational process — search through a vast space of possible configurations, most of which were discarded.
-The information encoded in those weights is crystallized search, the residue of a process whose energy cost has been paid and cannot be recovered.
+A trained model's weights represent the output of an irreversible computational process — search through a vast space of possible configurations, most discarded.
 The copy is free; the original required thermodynamic work that cannot be undone.
-The concept extends the diamond metaphor that opens Volume II: where the diamond stores geological work in a crystalline lattice whose formation conditions cannot be counterfeited, the trained model stores computational work in parameters shaped by gradient descent over billions of tokens at costs measured in megawatt-months.
+Where the diamond stores geological work in a crystalline lattice whose formation conditions cannot be counterfeited, the trained model stores computational work in parameters shaped by gradient descent at costs measured in megawatt-months.
 Both are instances of unforgeable scarcity — value whose production cost is embedded in its structure.
-Crystallized search grounds the second equation's claim that value needs work: what makes a model valuable is not the architecture (which can be published) or the data (which can be collected) but the structured computation that winnowed the parameter space, at thermodynamic costs that cannot be elided.
+What makes a model valuable is not the architecture (which can be published) or the data (which can be collected) but the structured computation that winnowed the parameter space, at thermodynamic costs that cannot be elided.

 D